Education in France

 Education in France is organized in a highly centralized manner, with many subdivisions.
 It is divided into the three stages of primary education (enseignement primaire), secondary education (enseignement secondaire), and higher education (enseignement supérieur).
 Two year olds do not start primary school, they start preschool.
-Then, by the age of six, a child in France starts primary school and soon moves into higher and higher grade levels until they graduate.
+Then, by the age of six, a child in France starts primary school and advances through the year-groups until they graduate.

 In French higher education, the following degrees are recognized by the Bologna Process (EU recognition): Licence and Licence Professionnelle (bachelor's degrees), and the comparably named Master and Doctorat degrees.

 The Programme for International Student Assessment coordinated by the OECD in 2018 ranked the overall knowledge and skills of French 15-year-olds as 26th in the world in reading literacy, mathematics, and science, below the OECD average of 493.
 The average OECD performance of French 15-year-olds in science and mathematics has declined, with the share of low performers in reading, mathematics and science developing a sharp upward trend.
 France's share of top performers in mathematics and science has also declined.

 France's performance in mathematics and science at the middle school level was ranked 23 in the 1995 Trends in International Math and Science Study.
 In 2019, France ranked 21 in the TIMSS Science general ranking.